100 Questions: Production

 The initial pilot episode was directed by Emmy Award-winning director James Burrows and produced by Maggie Blanc.
 It featured Elizabeth Ho as Leslie, Joy Suprano as Jill, and Amir Talai as Andrew.
 Alex Hardcastle subsequently stepped in as director for the series, reshooting the pilot with recasts Cho, Wolfe, and Washington as Leslie, Jill, and Andrew.

 Episodes

-Every episode was directed by Alex Hardcastle.
+Every episode of the series was directed by Alex Hardcastle.